1.2: First steps in Trixi.jl: Create your first setup

 └──────────────────────────────────────────────────────────────────────────────────────────────────┘

 To approximate the solution of the defined model, we create a DGSEM solver.
 The solution in each of the recently defined mesh elements will be approximated by a polynomial of degree polydeg.
 For more information about discontinuous Galerkin methods, check out the Introduction to DG methods tutorial.
+By default, in the weak formulation DGSEM initializes the surface flux as flux_central and uses the physical flux for the volume integral.

-solver = DGSEM(polydeg=3)
+solver = DGSEM(polydeg = 3)

 ┌──────────────────────────────────────────────────────────────────────────────────────────────────┐